 If you love winter squash, you are going to love this easy stuffed kabocha squash recipe!
 This recipe is vegetarian, but there is a simple way to make this stuffed squash vegan as well!!

 If you love winter squash, you will want to check out all of my delicious Gluten Free Winter Squash recipes.
 I take you from appetizers to desserts with these flexible winter squash recipes.

-(This post has been sponsored by Del Monte®.
-All thoughts and opinions are my own.)
+(*This post was sponsored by Del Monte®.
+All opinions are my own.)

 The holidays are upon us and this is the first year we are having vegetarian friends joining us for our Friendsgiving.
 Every year the turkey is the center of attention, the focal point of our celebratory table.
 It is important to me that I have something equally as nice for my friends.

 When Del Monte® asked me to create a Friendsgiving recipe, I wanted to create something different from your run of the mill Thanksgiving fare.
 Something special, and memorable like this stuffed kabocha squash.

 I am hoping this roasted kabocha squash recipe will look amazing next to the turkey, giving our vegetarian friends a meal to look forward to.

 To make this recipe vegan, just substitute the cheese for a dairy-free cheese!!
 One of my new favorite vegan cheeses is VioLife.
 I just found it at Whole Foods.
 Daiya and Kite Hill cheeses are also good.

 Have you seen those big greyish green squash in your store?
 Roasted kabocha squash has a sweet flavor that cooks through beautifully.
 It makes a beautiful vessel for any stuffed winter squash recipe.

 Many people ask where you can find kabocha squash.
 Kabocha squash is widely available, and I purchased this one at my local Walmart.